 The Archives' office is located on the lowest level of Friedsam Library,

-at the far left corner next to the lower level seminar room.
+at the far left corner towards the Reilly Center.

 Directions to the St. Bonaventure campus may be found here.